Jennifer McKelvie: Early life and family

-She lives in Ward 25 with her husband, and her two children.

 Academic career

 An environmental geoscientist, she received her Bachelor of Science in Environmental Science from the University of Toronto Scarborough and her Master of Science and Doctor of Philosophy from the University of Toronto in geology, with research specializing in geochemistry, environmental remediation, and biochemistry.
 Her academic mentor and supervisor was Barbara Sherwood Lollar.

 McKelvie's academic work has been recognized and supported by the L’Oréal UNESCO Women in Science Fellowship, and the Natural Sciences and Engineering Research Council of Canada.
 She has co-authored more than twenty peer-reviewed scientific journal publications, which have been referenced more than 1200 times.
 Prior to her election, McKelvie worked as an environmental geoscientist and researcher.
 For almost a decade, she served as a senior scientist at the Nuclear Waste Management Organization, and as a research director at the Canadian Institute for Advanced Research.
-She is registered as a Professional Geoscientist (P. Geo) with the Association of Professional Geoscientists of Ontario.
+She was registered as a Professional Geoscientist (P. Geo) with the Association of Professional Geoscientists of Ontario.